nikextens/Data_Scientist_Blog_Post/README.md

 - **reviews.csv**: unique id for each reviewer and detailed comments
 - **calendar.csv**: including listing id and the price and availability for that day

+The data cover a date range between 01/04/2016 and 01/02/2017 and include 84849 unique listings.

 ## Result summary

 ## Acknowledgments
+Although the data are provided by Keggle, they are part of Airbnb Inside, and the original source can be found [here](http://insideairbnb.com/get-the-data/).